Ford shuffles management, seeks new global supply chain head

 Governments across the globe are pushing to eliminate combustion automobiles to mitigate the impact of climate change.
 Companies like Ford are orchestrating the wind-down of their combustion businesses over multiple years, even though they are still generating the cash to fund electric vehicle development.

-Shares of Ford fell 1% Thursday as the broader markets dipped.
+Shares of Ford fell just under 1% Thursday as the broader markets dipped.
 The shares are down about 38% for the year.